A major announcement is made more dramatic by being said in a matter of fact tone.

 James T. Kirk

-, 30 seconds from being eaten and blow'd up by a Giant Space Doomsday Machine.
+, 30 seconds from being eaten and blown up by a Giant Space Doomsday Machine.

-- M*A*S*H TV series.
-Christmas Episode in Season 9, Episode 5 "Death Takes a Holiday".
+- In the Mash TV series' Christmas Episode, "Death Takes a Holiday".
 Winchester is comforted by Klinger and says in a calm tone of voice, "Thanks, Max."
 Remarkably affecting for a simple statement of gratitude.

 - In Doctor Who, the Ninth Doctor had a few of these (in addition to some requisite hammy speeches):